Anniepoo/identity/SETUP.md

 		http_server(http_dispatch, [port(5000)]).
 ---

+### Serve via TLS

+This library is NOT secure when served via http!
+Set up https at least for all pages under /login

 ###  Setup static file handlers

 You will need the normal js, css, and img handlers.
 You can either just